-Further noting that the CSR1 has identified major gaps and limitations in knowledge about the distribution, size estimates and trends of many populations exist and provides the following recommendations to address these major gaps:
+Further noting that the CSR1 has identified major gaps and limitations in knowledge about the distribution, size estimates and trends of many populations exist (populations for which there is poor information, including those that congregate away from wetlands, species with mixed populations in the non-breeding period, populations that are dispersed in the non-breeding period, with secretive behaviour or that congregate offshore); that the distribution and definition of most biogeographic populations is poorly understood; and that the CSR1 provides the following recommendations to address these major gaps:

-- 1. Improve information on waterbird population size estimates and trends: - a.
+- i.
+Improve information and its availability on waterbird population size estimates and trends: - a.
 Develop and resource a comprehensive flyway monitoring programme covering all EAAFP waterbird populations. - b.
 Give priority to the 28 populations for which no population size estimate exists and populations for which no recent size and trend estimate are available (nearly 70 populations).
 This should include breeding surveys, migration surveys, and special monitoring efforts for small and threatened populations, secretive populations, those occurring outside wetlands and offshore populations. - c.
-Provide national monitoring guidance (as called for by MOP Decision 10.12), including advice and standards for the appropriate methods to monitor different waterbird populations. - d.
-Strengthen national monitoring efforts, through incorporation of waterbird monitoring activities as a priority action within EAAFP national and site partnerships (including through their incorporation into new EAAF guidelines being developed by the Partnership in 2021-22) [as covered by MOP11.
-DD 6]. - e.
-Establish a partnership of organisations with international experience of waterbird monitoring to develop and support implementation of an EAAF monitoring programme, including development of national monitoring guidance. - f.
-Strengthen and resource ongoing national and local waterbird monitoring efforts in all EAAFP countries (in line with KRA 3.1 of the EAAFP Strategic Plan 2019-2028) to ensure
+Strengthen and expand the Asian Waterbird Census (AWC) in areas with currently low coverage and capacity gaps. - d.
+Provide national monitoring guidance (as called for by MOP Decision 10.12), including advice and standards for the appropriate methods to monitor different waterbird populations. - e.
+Strengthen national monitoring efforts, through incorporation of waterbird monitoring activities as a priority action within EAAFP national and site partnerships (including through their incorporation into new EAAF guidelines being developed by the Partnership in 2021-22) [as covered by DD6]. - f.
+Establish a partnership of organisations with international experience of waterbird monitoring to develop and support implementation of an EAAF monitoring programme, including development of national monitoring guidance.

-- regular monitoring at all sites of national and international importance (incl.
-EAAF Network, Ramsar and World Heritage Sites). - g.
-Strengthen and expand the Asian Waterbird Census (AWC) in areas with currently low coverage and capacity gaps. - 2.
+- g.
+Strengthen and resource ongoing national and local waterbird monitoring efforts in all EAAFP countries (in line with KRA 3.1 of the EAAFP Strategic Plan 2019-2028) to ensure regular monitoring at all sites of national and international importance (incl.
+EAAF Network, Ramsar and World Heritage Sites). - ii.
 Improve understanding of distribution and definition of biogeographic populations: - a.
 Establish a procedure linked to the CSR to review the list of species and populations covered by the EAAFP to incorporate taxonomic updates, review of new information, update delineations or definitions and authorise changes to populations prior to the review of size estimates and trends. - b.
-Prioritise research to determine the international movement patterns of populations for which information is limited (as called for by MOP Decision 9.9). - 3.
+Prioritise research to determine the international movement patterns of populations for which information is limited (as called for by MOP Decision 9.9). - iii.
 Improve the procedures for the preparation of future EAAFP CSRs: - a.
 Produce CSR updates in a regular reporting cycle (every three years, or "at least every alternate MOP or not more than four yearly" as called for by MOP Decision 10.12) that ensures familiarity and establishes a routine, both for data reporting from monitoring programmes and for experts contributing to the consultation process. - b.
 Identify ways to enhance and strengthen involvement of the existing EAAF Working Groups and Task Forces in future CSR developments. - c.
-Establish additional EAAF Working Groups to cover taxonomic gaps and to contribute to future reviews.
+Establish additional EAAF Working Groups to cover taxonomic gaps and to contribute to future reviews;

-Recognising that these CSR1 recommendations can only be addressed by strengthening existing monitoring programmes, establishing new monitoring programmes and improving the systems, protocols and procedures to collate and synthesise new information.
-This will require local and national stakeholder engagement along with international partnerships,
+Recognising that these CSR1 recommendations can only be addressed by strengthening existing monitoring programmes, establishing new monitoring programmes and improving the systems, protocols and procedures to collate and synthesize information; and that this will require local and national stakeholder engagement along with international partnerships;